-As soon as YOU HAVE A HOUSE, GOOD THINGS CAN HAPPEN for you.

--Frantzyse Erisma, soon to be a Habitat homeowner in Léogâne, Haiti more people in need.

-Step by step

-n the face of staggering need, success cannot be measured in the same old ways.
+As soon as YOU HAVE A HOUSE, GOOD THINGS CAN HAPPEN for you. -Frantzyse Erisma, soon to be a Habitat homeowner in Léogâne, Haiti Step by step n the face of staggering need, success cannot be measured in the same old ways.
 It must be measured in momentum and scale.
 Are we doing enough?
 Can we do more?